Measurement of the branching fractions of the $B^+ \to \eta \ell^+ \nu_{\ell} $ and $B^+ \to \eta^{\prime} \ell^+ \nu_{\ell} $ decays with signal-side only reconstruction in the full $q^2$ range: Systematic uncertainties

 \subsection{Detector performance}

 Independent data samples have been used to validate the detector description and detection efficiency in the MC.
 A fully correlated uncertainty of $0.35\%$ per charged particle due to track recognition and $2\%$ per photon used in the signal reconstruction is assigned.
 For $\pi^0$ candidates a combined uncertainty of $2.5\%$ is assigned instead.
-Studies on the performance of the particle identification for both charged leptons and pions led to the use of angle and momentum-dependent correction factors with an associated uncertainty.
+Studies on the performance of the particle identification (PID) for both charged leptons and pions led to the use of angle and momentum-dependent correction factors with an associated uncertainty.
+The two pions are ordered by their energy with the first pion always being the higher-energy one.
 Additionally, the yield of background events with a lepton candidate not being an actual lepton originating directly from a $B$ meson decay is varied by $20\%$ to estimate the effect of incorrectly assigning the lepton source.\\

 The dependence of the reconstruction efficiency on the value of the momentum transfer $q^2$ for an event is shown in Fig.~\ref{q2eff}.
 The $\eta\to\gamma\gamma$ channel only shows a weak dependence on $q^2$, while the other two channels show a decrease at large $q^2$ values which can be traced to pion detection efficiency.\\